 Might Not Always Be In Fashion

 Though black stainless steel is a trend with solid underpinnings, it’s still a trend.
-If you’re concerned about keeping up with the latest looks, you may want to wait until black stainless steel comes around the next time.
-As always, what comes around, goes around.
-Black’s trend cycle is likely to be shorter than with other colors.
+If you’re concerned about keeping up with the latest looks, you may want to opt for traditional stainless steel.
+Because of the bold, dark hue, black stainless steel appliances may go out of style as trends cycle.

 Different Black Coatings May Clash

 When pairing black stainless steel appliances from different manufacturers, these blacks may not match—either in shade or in sheen.
 For this reason, it’s best to stick to the same brand when purchasing a collection of black stainless steel appliances.
 The difference in two different black matte appliances can often be more disconcerting than when black is paired with a completely different color.

 Deep Scratches Will Show

 Metallic-finish stainless steel resists scratches well because it is a solid, homogeneous surface.
 If it gets scratched, there is more of the same material underneath.
 By contrast, when black stainless steel appliances scratch, it's much more visible than on a metallic finish.
 Because the lower surface is shiny steel, scratches in the coating show underlying material.
 This coating is also designed to be sturdy, but it's not always the case.
 The black coating on stainless steel appliances may peel off easily on some models.

 Some Marks Are Visible

 As with any dark-colored appliances, lighter-colored smudges and marks will show against the black surface.
 Since this is inevitable, be ready to wipe up light or white marks with a microfiber cloth or a soft rag, along with warm water and mild soap.
 Black stainless steel can not be cleaned with popular home cleaners like Windex or natural options like white vinegar, as the ammonia or acidic content of these cleaners can damage the black coating over time.